slideflow/slideflow/docs-source/source/cellseg.rst

 - **Memory usage**: Cell segmentation requires at minimum 32 GB of RAM.
 Larger slides (particularly cytology) may require up to 64 GB of RAM.
 - **Stitching artifacts**: At present, due to the algorithm by which whole-slide cell segmentations are stitched together, you may see some cells that are not detected, missing in a grid-like pattern.
 Work is ongoing to reduce these stitching artifacts.
 - **Cell diameter**: The quality of cell segmentation results is highly dependent on an appropriately chosen cell diameter.
-Use Workbench to find the best cell diameter for your application.
+Use Slideflow Studio to find the best cell diameter for your application.

 Extracting cells from slides
 ****************************